Water

 Code requirements

-Installation of sanitary plumbing and drainage systems in New Zealand must be in accordance with NZ Building Code clause G13 Foul water or AS/NZS 3500 National plumbing and drainage.
+Installation of sanitary plumbing and drainage systems in New Zealand must be in accordance with NZ Building Code clause G13 Foul water or AS/NZS 3500 Plumbing and drainage.

 The key objectives of Clause G13 are to safeguard people from: